 Gluten-Free Recipe

-I love to take vintage recipes and adapt them with a modern spin.
-In this case, I changed this recipe to a gluten-free version.
-The taste is the same as the original recipe.
-The only substitution is a filler mix in place of store-bought stuffing.
+I enjoy taking vintage recipes and giving them a modern twist.
+In this instance, I’ve adapted the recipe to make it gluten-free while preserving the original flavor.
+The only alteration is substituting a filler mix for the store-bought stuffing.

 Original Recipe

-This recipe is delicious as a gluten-free appetizer — it is hard to tell the difference from the original!
-However, if you choose to make it with the stuffing mix like the vintage recipe calls for, it will no longer be a gluten-free recipe.
-I have included these instructions in the Notes section of this recipe.
+This recipe is a delight as a gluten-free appetizer—it’s hard to distinguish it from the original!
+However, if you decide to use the stuffing mix as called for in the vintage recipe, it will no longer be gluten-free.
+I’ve included the instructions for the original recipe in the Notes section for your convenience.

 Rice Chex Cereal